sendwithus/jobs/full-stack-engineer.md

 <!-- more -->

 As an early engineer, you'll be on the ground floor of a rapidly growing startup.
-You'll learn the ins and outs of scaling a product people love, while building a billion dollar company.
+You'll learn the ins and outs of scaling a product people love while building a billion dollar company.

 This is a high-impact, high-opportunity technical role.
 You'll be working with modern technologies to build a product that's scaling daily.
 You'll be talking with actual customers to build features that make a real difference.